Topic

 Building & Supporting an Innovation Ecosystem

 U of T has taken a leading role in building and fostering Canada’s largest innovation ecosystem.
-The university has been a key partner of the MaRS Discovery District, bringing together the innovation community to grow the economy and offering a range of high-value services that help high-growth companies succeed.
+The University has been a key partner of the MaRS Discovery District, bringing together the innovation community to grow the economy and offering a range of high-value services that help high-growth companies succeed.

-The university and the affiliated Toronto Academic Health Science Network of hospitals form one of the largest biomedical research clusters in North America and are the founding partners of the Toronto Innovation Acceleration Partners (TIAP) which specializes in venture building of early-stage health science technologies.
-The university has also sought to support the creation of organizations with deep commercialization expertise in areas of global research strength within the province.
-The university remains the institutional host of the Centre for the Commercialization of Regenerative Medicine which provides specialized expertise and investments to startup companies in cell- and gene-therapies, access to GMP cell manufacturing, regulatory support and a global industry and partner network.
+The University and the affiliated Toronto Academic Health Science Network of hospitals form one of the largest biomedical research clusters in North America and are the founding partners of the Toronto Innovation Acceleration Partners (TIAP) which specializes in venture building of early-stage health science technologies.
+The University has also sought to support the creation of organizations with deep commercialization expertise in areas of global research strength within the province.
+The University remains the institutional host of the Centre for the Commercialization of Regenerative Medicine which provides specialized expertise and investments to startup companies in cell- and gene-therapies, access to GMP cell manufacturing, regulatory support, and a global industry and partner network.

-In another area of global strength, the university is a key partner of the Vector Institute for Artificial Intelligence which is driving research excellence and leadership to foster economic growth and improve the lives of Canadians.
-The university was also instrumental in supporting Johnson & Johnson’s innovation investment in Canada, JLabs@Toronto.
-This 40,000 square foot facility supports up to 50 life sciences technology companies at any given time and provides access to mentorship, investor networks, wet-lab facilities and specialized equipment and instrumentation.
+In another area of global strength, the University is a key partner of the Vector Institute for Artificial Intelligence which is driving research excellence and leadership to foster economic growth and improve the lives of Canadians.
+The University was also instrumental in supporting Johnson & Johnson’s innovation investment in Canada, JLabs@Toronto.
+This 40,000 square foot facility supports up to 50 life sciences technology companies at any given time and provides access to mentorship, investor networks, wet-lab facilities, and specialized equipment and instrumentation.

 Tthe external architectural design rendering of the future Schwartz Reisman Innovation Complex.